hackshackers/hackshackers-hugo-content/blog/2010/07/nyc-meetup-at-meetup-recap-games-ads-apis-and-a-platform-for-civic-action.md

 ---
 title: 'NYC Meetup at Meetup Recap: Games, Ads, APIs and Scott Heiferman'
-tags: []
-categories:
-- Demos
-- New York City
-- News
-- Talks
 authors:
 - Chrys Wu
 date: "2010-07-16"
 _migration:
   id: 505
-  timestamp: 1482973867
+  timestamp: 1483471679
+categories:
+- Demos
+- News
+- Talks
+groups:
+- New York
 ---

 Thanks to the 80-some of you who came to the Hacks and Hackers NYC meetup July 14.
 We&#8217;ve received a lot of positive feedback about the event.
 We&#8217;d love to hear your ideas for future talks about the intersection of journalism and technology.
 Leave a comment or email us at _**nyc**_**[at]hackshackers[dot]com**.